ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 The OCaml syntax does not allow to express the [empty](https://github.com/ocaml/ocaml/issues/10687) polymorphic variant type.
 If it was, it would be the least element in the subtyping order.

 OCaml has a cast operator, it allows to raise the type of an expression into any larger type, with respect to the subtyping order.
-It is writen `:>`
+It is written `:>`
 ```ocaml
 # (gherkin :> [ `Avocado | `Gherkin | `Tomato ]);;
 - : [ `Avocado | `Gherkin | `Tomato ] = `Gherkin